 If two spouses jointly own and operate a business and share in the profits and losses, they are partners in a partnership, even if there is no formal partnership agreement.
 As such, they may not use Schedule C or C-EZ.
-Instead they may file a Form 1065.
+Instead, they may file a Form 1065.
 Each spouse will show his or her share of the partnership income or loss on Schedule K-1.
 Request a copy of the claimant's Schedule K-1 for the tax year prior to the year of the injury.
 Use the amount shown on line 1 (ordinary business income).
 If no amount is shown on line 1, presume there was a loss of earnings and set the AWW at \$290.00.

-If Spouse A is the formal business owner and Spouse B is not a formal business owner, nor a formal employee, but is injured while helping out at the business, we will use 50% of the net earnings that Spouse A filed for Spouse B's AWW calculation.
+If Spouse A is the formal business owner and Spouse B is neither a formal business owner nor a formal employee, but is injured while helping out at the business, Spouse B's AWW is calculated at 50% of the net earnings that Spouse A filed.
 This is derived from Wisconsin's 50/50 marital property laws regarding income.